3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_02/w07d05/instructor_notes/finishing_up_full_crud.md

 ## _Whew!_ Done!

-On your own create a third resource, `project_idea`.
+On your own create a third resource, `project_id`.

+1. I'm slacking out the seed file to use, make sure to run `node db/seeds.js`

 1. Add the `ProjectIdeaSchema` schema to the `db`
   - description, string